Last Updated on October 30, 2022.

 - Make sure your hedgehog is plenty warm.
 You need to be concerned about floor temperature rather than the temperature at human eye level.
 Heat rises and drafts are often on the floor.

-Contributors: Nicole Beval and Shelly Fowler, Beach Bum Hedgehogs, Melissa Ramos
+Contributors: Gail Smith, Nicole Beval and Shelly Fowler, Beach Bum Hedgehogs, Melissa Ramos